Paella Valenciana is my take on a traditional Spanish recipe made with chicken, rabbit, green beans, artichokes, broad beans and no seafood.

 Traditional Spanish Paella with Rabbit

-Paella is another of the world’s great rice dishes, like Biriyani from India and Persia chicken and chorizo jambalaya form the US or Risotto from Italy.
+Paella is another of the world's great rice dishes, like Biriyani from India and Persia chicken and chorizo jambalaya from the US or Risotto from Italy.

 But there are so many more, Jollof from West Africa, Jambalaya from the US or Nasi Goreng from Indonesia, to name but a few!